Ali-Foroughi-Nia/Figma-to-Flutter/README.md

-Ponisha_app

 A Flutter project that make from Figma Design

 =======

 # Convert Figma Design to Flutter app

-Using GETX for state management
+Using GetX for state management

 ### Figma Preview
 ![Figma Design](figma(1).jpg)